thoughtspot/thoughtspot.github.io/_appliance/rhel/rhel-prerequisites.md

 ## Enable an Ansible Control Server

 Configure an Ansible Control Server, on a separate host, to run the Ansible playbook that ThoughtSpot supplies.
 You must install both `rsync` and Ansible on the Ansible Control Server host.

-{: id="disable-selinux"}
-## Disable SELinux or run it in permissive mode
-ThoughtSpot does not support policies that enforce SELinux.
-We recommend that you disable SELinux, or run it in permissive mode.